Chesterton, Indiana: Education

 Chesterton High School, or CHS, serves the tri-town area.
 Chesterton High School operates Chesterton's only local radio station, WDSO 88.3.

 Two private schools also operate in Chesterton: St. Patrick Catholic Elementary School and Fairhaven Baptist Academy.

 In Chesterton, there are 5 public elementary schools.
 These are Liberty Elementary School, Bailly Elementary School, Yost Elementary School, Jackson Elementary School, and Brummitt Elementary School.
 These schools serve grades K-4.
 After 4th grade, students from Jackson and Liberty will move to Liberty Intermediate School for 5th and 6th grade.
 Students from Bailly, Yost, and Brummitt will move to Westchester Intermediate School for 5th and 6th grades.

-After the 6th grade, all students from Liberty and Westchester will go to Chesterton Middle School for 7th and 8th grades.
+After the 6th grade, all students from Liberty and Westchester will go to their respective middle schools for 7th and 8th grades.
 After 8th, students will move to Chesterton High School for their Freshman, Sophomore, Junior, and Senior years.

 The town has a lending library, the Westchester Public Library.